Skip to content

 Network.UnreliableFireServer(funcName: string, ...any) -> ()

 Fires a named event to the server over an UnreliableRemoteEvent.
-Use for extremely frequent inputs (like aim direction).
+Use for extremely frequent inputs (e.g., aim direction).

-Under the hood, Riptide creates exactly three remotes inside the package:
+Under the hood, Riptide creates exactly two remotes inside the package:

 Riptide/shared/Remotes/